Configuration Parameters

 BlockInfectionSource

-Block connection attempts to websites containing malicious software (included into the InfectionSource category).
+Block connection attempts to websites containing malicious software (belonging to the InfectionSource category).

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 url_category in "LinuxFirewall.BlockCategory" : Block as _match